The OKU Rights Matter Project

 San Yuenwah

-Yuenwah is Honorary Senior Advisor, (Disability Inclusion), Social Development Division, United Nations Economic and Social Commission for Asia and the Pacific (ESCAP).
-She also serves as Honorary Advisor, NCBM.
 Yuenwah’s involvement in the Asian and Pacific disability movement is rooted in the genesis of the Asian and Pacific Decade of Disabled Persons, 1993-2002, the world’s first such regional initiative and in substantive work for the third and fourth regional Decade (2023-2032).
 She was an active member of the ESCAP team that supported the intergovernmental process in the drafting and adoption of the Incheon Strategy to “Make the Right Real” for Persons with Disabilities in Asia and the Pacific, with the world’s first set of regionally-agreed disability-inclusive development goals.
-Yuenwah’s recent contribution to ESCAP knowledge products include publications on the harmonization of national legislation with the Convention on the Rights of Persons with Disabilities, and an ESCAP guide to legal recognition of sign languages.
+Yuenwah’s recent contribution to ESCAP knowledge products include those pertaining to publications on a regional overview, as well as case studies regarding the harmonization of national legislation with the Convention on the Rights of Persons with Disabilities, an ESCAP guide to legal recognition of sign languages, and the Operational Guide on the Implementation of the Jakarta Declaration on the Asian and Pacific Decade of Persons with Disabilities, 2023-2032.
 Yuenwah is a recipient of the 2023 Rehabilitation International Centennial Award for Significant Contributions.

 Dato’ Dr Amar-Singh HSS